 Aside from this basic trip insurance, which will benefit every traveler, there are some travel insurance add-ons that will give you coverage for specific activities you might participate in as you travel the country.

-If you want even more flexibility than standard trip insurance can offer, consider adding Cancel For Any Reason insurance.
+If you want even more flexibility than standard trip insurance can offer, consider adding Cancel For Any Reason coverage.
 This extra coverage allows you to cancel for literally any reason, not just the ones specified in your basic trip insurance coverage.
-With CFAR, as it’s sometimes called, you can get reimbursed for certain prepaid travel expenses, even if you decide you just don’t feel like going.
+With CFAR, you can get reimbursed for certain prepaid travel expenses, even if you decide you just don’t feel like going.

 In these uncertain times, insuring your travels with trip insurance can save you from the financial and mental stress that so often comes with trip planning.
 Paying a small amount up front for coverage can literally save you thousands should you need to cancel or change your trip plans.